RonYanDaik/Unity-Unreal-Capture/README.md

 Unity\Unreal Capture is a Windows DirectShow Filter that allows you to stream a rendered camera directly to another application.
 In more simple terms, it essentially makes Unity simulate a web cam device on Windows that shows a rendered camera.

-This project is based on UnityCapture  (//github.com/schellingb/UnityCapture) with added features and big performance improvements.
+This project is based on [UnityCapture](https://github.com/schellingb/UnityCapture) with added features and big performance improvements.
 It supports lag-free 1080p at 60 FPS on moderate PCs and can handle 4K resolutions on a faster PC.
 It also supports capturing multiple cameras and alpha channel (transparency) in receiving applications that support it (like [OBS](https://obsproject.com/)).